AUSANGATE TREK – 5 Days & 4 Nights

 Day 3: Ausangate Q’ocha to Qampa

-After breakfast we leave camp at 7:00am and climb steeply for 3 hours on glacial moraine to the highest point on the trek, Palomani Pass 5,400 m/17,716 ft.
+After breakfast, we leave camp at 7:00am and climb steeply for 3 hours on the glacial moraine to the highest point on the trek, Palomani Pass (5,400 m/17,716 ft).
 From the pass there are extensive views of all the peaks in the Cordillera Vilcanota.
-We then descend for 2 hours on a steep trail into the Huchuy Finaya Valley where we will stop for a quick lunch.
-From the valley and lunch stop we will have a view of “Las dos gemelas” or the two twin mountains.
-We continue hiking 3 hours on a varied path to our campsite in the Pampacancha Valley (Qampa) 4,300 m/14,107 ft.
-Happy hour at 4:00pm and dinner at 6:00pm.
+We then descend for 2 hours on a steep trail into the Huchuy Finaya Valley, where we will stop for a quick lunch.
+From the valley and lunch stop, we will have a view of “Las dos Gemelas” or the two twin mountains.
+We continue hiking for 3 hours on a varied path to our campsite in the Pampacancha Valley (Qampa) (4,300 m/14,107 ft).
+Happy hour at 4:00 pm and dinner at 6:00 pm.

 Walking distance approximately 17 km/ 10.5 mi (7-8 hour hike)

-Meals: breakfast, Lunch, Dinner, Snacks on the trail
+Meals: Breakfast, Lunch, Dinner, and Snacks on the trail

 Day 4: Q’ampa to Pacchanta

-After breakfast we leave camp at 7:00am and begin climbing up to the Qampa pass (5,400 m/17,716 ft) for 2 hours.
-At this pass we have incredible views of The Three Peaks, the Pacchanta Valley, and will hopefully get a glimpse of some wild vicuña and deer, and if we are really lucky, a condor.
+We leave camp after breakfast at 7:00 am and begin climbing up to the Qampa pass (5,400 m/17,716 ft) for 2 hours.
+At this pass, we have incredible views of the Three Peaks and the Pacchanta Valley and will hopefully get a glimpse of some wild vicuña and deer.
+If we are really lucky, a condor.
 We then descend gradually through the Pacchanta Valley, walking between Ausangate Mountain and the Two Twin Mountains for 2 hours until we stop for lunch.
-After lunch we continue descending gradually on a rocky trail for another 2 1/2 hours to our campsite at Pacchanta Valley (4,000 m/13,123 ft).
-From this campsite we will have a great view of Ausangate Mountain.
+After lunch, we continue descending gradually on a rocky trail for another 2 1/2 hours to our campsite at Pacchanta Valley (4,000 m/13,123 ft).
+From this campsite, we will have a great view of Ausangate Mountain.
 There are also hot springs at this campsite, which we can enjoy before dinner.

 Walking distance approximately 17 km/ 10.5 mi (6-7 hour hike)

-Meals: breakfast, Lunch, Dinner, Snacks on the trail
+Meals: Breakfast, Lunch, Dinner, and Snacks on the trail

-After breakfast we walk for 3-4 hours on a varied and gentle trail to Tinqui across open fields where we will have our final view of Ausangate, potato crops, and herds of llamas and alpacas.
-At Tinqui we will have lunch and meet our private transport and return to Cusco (3 hour drive), arriving around 4 or 5 pm.
+After a delicious breakfast, we walk for 3-4 hours on a varied and gentle trail to Tinqui across open fields, where we will have our final view of Ausangate, potato crops, and herds of llamas and alpacas.
+At Tinqui, we will have lunch and meet our private transport and return to Cusco (3 hour drive), arriving around 4 or 5 pm.

 Walking distance approximately 16 km/9.9 mi (3-4 hour hike)